 2. The Age-Old Price Objection

 We can’t talk about sales resistance without covering one of the biggest reasons prospects object to a sale – cost.
-From our perspective as the seller, we need to realise that price objections can mean a lot of different things, and aren’t always a hard “no”.
+From our perspective as the seller, we need to realise that price objections can mean a lot of different things.
+They aren’t always a hard “no.”

-However if they’re unconvinced that your offer would live up to the price tag, question why that might be.
-Look at it with your market research hat on – where might you be under-selling yourself?
+However, if they’re unconvinced that your offer would live up to the price tag, question why that might be.
+Look at it with your market research hat on: where might you be under-selling yourself?
 How are you currently explaining your offer – through copy or verbally?
-Make a note of any hidden benefits that may not be immediately apparent to potential buyers and include that in your sales text.
+Make a note of any hidden benefits that may not be immediately apparent to potential buyers and include them in your sales text asap.

 Getting Down to Business